dmkim/ringbuffer/README.md

 # RingBuffer

-RingBuffer is a Go package providing a simple, efficient, data-agnostic and thread-safe implementation of a circular buffer, also known as a ring buffer.
+RingBuffer is a Go package providing a simple, efficient, and data-agnostic implementation of a circular buffer, also known as a ring buffer.
 This data structure is especially useful in scenarios where there is a need for managing data streams or maintaining a rolling window of the last N items.

 ## Features
 - Adjustable Capacity: Supports dynamic resizing according to your needs.